 Managing stormwater drainage in an area exposed to multiple flood risks

 The area of Nordkroken in Vänersborg Municipality, Sweden, is exposed to several flood risks from groundwater, lakes, rivers and runoff from rainfall.
 As the municipality plans for new developments, their stormwater system needed to be re-designed and be able to cope with the natural hydrology of the area.
-DHI created a coupled MIKE URBAN and MIKE SHE model in order to model the full urban hydrologic cycle and implement an open stormwater system in the area.
+DHI created a coupled MIKE URBAN (now MIKE+) and MIKE SHE model in order to model the full urban hydrologic cycle and implement an open stormwater system in the area.
 Our findings showed that the proposed stormwater system efficiently reduced the flood risks from both groundwater and heavy rains.

 Nordkroken is subject to frequent high groundwater levels, leading to flooded houses and little or no infiltration of rainfall, which in turn creates large stormwater runoff volumes.
 Since Vänersborg Municipality has been urged by regional authorities to construct a new stormwater system, the municipality needed to investigate stormwater systems and geohydrologic conditions, including the interaction between the two.